amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 We create an entity that will carry our camera, with an orthographic projection of the size of our arena (as we want it to cover it all).
-We attach it a `Transform` component, representing its position in the world.
+We attach it a `TransformComponent` component, representing its position in the world.
 Notice that we moved that transform a bit back on the **z** axis: this is to make sure that the camera can see properly the sprites that will, for the duration of this tutorial, sit on the **XY** plane.